Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 12. Aged Raw Milk Cheeses have other Beneficial Substances

 Cheese is complex due to the aging process and contains many other beneficial substances for health.
 These include:

 - Anti-microbial compounds called immunoglobulins, which may help immunity [R].

-- Lactic acid, which inhibits the growth of listeria, a harmful microbe [R].
+- Lactic acid inhibits the growth of listeria, a harmful microbe [R].

-- Enzymes thought to be good for digestion and blood pressure [R].
+- Digestive Enzymes in cheese are thought to be good for digestion and blood pressure [R].

 - Growth factors are present in cheese, which may help protect the digestive tract [R].